oparkins/Ayia/web-ui/README.md

        <td>label or fl</td>
        <td>
         Footnote “label” text.<br />
-        Can be used for marking or “labeling” a word or words which are used consistently across certain types of translation notes (such as the words “Or” in an alternative translation style note, “Others”, “Heb.”, “LXX” etc.).
+        Can be used for marking or “labeling” a word or words which are<br />
+        used consistently across certain types of translation notes<br />
+        (such as the words “Or” in an alternative translation style note,<br />
+        “Others”, “Heb.”, “LXX” etc.).
       </tr>
       <tr valign='top'>
        <td>fr</td>